EdbMails EDB Recovery and Migration software

 • 4.
 Finally, cross-verify the restore by checking the contents in the target mailbox.

-Recovering deleted Exchange server mailboxes using native methods works only if the database is healthy and mounted.
+Recovering deleted Exchange Server mailboxes through built-in methods is possible only when the database remains intact and is in a mounted, accessible state.
 However, if the EDB file becomes dismounted, inaccessible, or damaged due to an Exchange server crash, recovering mailboxes directly is no longer possible.
 PowerShell commands can be difficult to use in such situations and offer no help if the mailbox retention period has already expired.
 In these scenarios, the most effective way to recover deleted mailboxes is by using a dedicated third-party Exchange recovery tool that can scan the EDB file, retrieve the mailbox data, and export it even from a corrupted or offline database.

 5. Restore and connect deleted Exchange server mailboxes using EdbMails